-Founded in 2011 by father and daughter duo Christopher and Emily Johnson, 1882 Ltd. have become the saviours of the British ceramics industry.
-Their entire collection is made using centuries-old traditions in Stoke on Trent, which is better known as one of the “Five Towns” that make up the Staffordshire Potteries – the traditional heartland of Britain’s fine China industry.
+Founded in 2011 by father and daughter duo Christopher and Emily Johnson, 1882 Ltd. are saviours of the British ceramics industry.
+Their entire collection is made using centuries-old traditions in Stoke on Trent, better known as one of the “Five Towns” that make up the Staffordshire Potteries – the traditional heartland of Britain’s fine China industry.

 All this talk of heritage and traditional craftsmanship may evoke an “olde worlde” view of home accessories, however, 1882 Ltd. is anything but, collaborating with a handpicked crop of artists and designers whose work seeks to push the boundaries of what ceramics can do.
 We caught up with Emily, a fifth generation ceramicist, at her London studio to learn more about the unique processes and techniques that go into the 1882 Ltd. collection.